 In June 2017, to capitalise on a perceived overwhelming majority in Parliament and make it easier to pass Brexit-related legislation or change existing constitutional rights, the Conservative government called an early election.
 The party failed to achieve the majority required to form a government on its own, due to what some leading Conservative MPs said was a ‘badly organised’ campaign with policies that punished their core voters.
 The party was forced to sign a deal with Northern Ireland’s DUP MPs, potentially weakening future legislative, policy and negotiating plans related to the EU.

-Rarely does such a divisive political, social and legal situation occur in the UK, and it’s unlikely another will occur before 2019.
+Rarely does such a divisive political, social and legal situation occur in the UK, and it’s unlikely another will occur in the near future.
 The likelihood that the topic will be brought up in pupillage interviews seems quite high.

 There are a number of different bodies with different roles within the EU: